 i) According to the California Department of Conservation Division of Mines and Geology, there are no Alquist-Priolo fault zones within the west slope of El Dorado County (DOC, 2007).
 However, a fault zone has been identified in the Tahoe Basin and Echo Lakes area.
-The West Tahoe Fault extends onshore as two parallel strands.
+The West Tahoe Fault has a mapped length of 45 km (28 miles).
+South of Emerald Bay the West Tahoe Fault extends onshore as two parallel strands.
 In the lake, the fault has clearly defined scarps that offset submarine fans, lake-bottom sediments, and the McKinney Bay slide deposits (DOC, 2016).
 There is clear evidence that the discussed onshore portion of the West Tahoe Fault is active with multiple events in the Holocene era and poses a surface rupture hazard.
-However, because of the distance, approximately 75 miles, between the project site and these faults, there would be no impact.
+However, because of the distance between the project site and these faults, there would be no impact.

 ii) The potential for seismic ground shaking in the project area would be considered remote for the reason stated in Section i) above.
-Any potential impacts due to seismic impacts would be addressed through compliance with the Uniform Building Code.
+Any potential impacts due to seismic impacts would be addressed through compliance with the Uniform Building Code (UBC).
 All structures would be built to meet the construction standards of the UBC for the appropriate seismic zone.
 Impacts would be less than significant.

 iii) El Dorado County is considered an area with low potential for seismic activity.
-There are no landslide, liquefaction, or fault zones in the project area (DOC, 2007).
+There are no landslide, liquefaction, or fault zones (DOC, 2007).
 There would be no impact.

-iv) All onsite grading activities would be required to comply with the El Dorado County Grading, Erosion Control and Sediment Ordinance.
+iv) All grading activities onsite would be required to comply with the El Dorado County Grading, Erosion Control and Sediment Ordinance.
 There would be no impact.